LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 If the operator has not entered the date / time or location, they will be prompted to do this.

-For example, after power cycling the radio, the date and time will be cleared, and they need to be re-entered
+For example, after power cycling radios, that do not have real time clocks in them, the date and time will be cleared, and they need to be re-entered.
+At the time of writing only the MD-9600/RT-90, UV380/RT-3S and DM-1701 have real time clock hardware.

 Uploading the latest Keps' from the CPS also sets the date and time, so in practice it's often easier to upload the Keps' than to set the date / time manually